or, Attending Your First Pagan Ritual

 - Other symbolic actions.
 These are usually general enough to apply to most people's lives, and are unlikely to offend the non-Pagan visitor.
 For example, ritual organizers might distribute twigs or small pieces of paper to all the attendees, who are then asked to concentrate on something they want to release in their lives.
 Then participants are asked to come to thecenter of the circle and throw the object into a fire, focusing on letting go.
 If you prefer not to engage in the particular action, it is usually simple to "pass" politely to the next person.

 Food and drink - often seasonal - are blessed and shared.
 This feels pretty familiar to most folks, as it is a ritual action occuring in many religions.
 Usually food and drink are passed around the circle, and you may hear the statements "May you never hunger" and "May you never thirst."
 Before or after eating, ritual leaders may "libate" - give offerings of food and drink for the gods.
-Sometimes, in larger public rituals, food and drink are shared after the ritual instead of during it.
+Sometimes, in larger public rituals, food and drink are shared after the ritual instead of during it.- Saying farewell to the gods and the four elements, and closing the circle.

 This is basically a reversal of the initial invocation and circle-casting, but it usually goes much more quickly!
 Leaders may end de-vocations with a statement like "Hail and farewell", which is usually repeated by the group.
 A saying commonly heard at the end of the ritual is the following: "The circle is open but unbroken.
 Merry meet and merry part and merry meet again."
 (This may be said or sung; group members often join in speaking or singing.)